 LISC has no obligation, and does not intend, to register the Notes for resale by noteholders.
 The Notes will not be listed for sale on any securities exchange.
-Dealers may be liquidity providers, and there may be a secondary market in the Notes.
-However, there is no assurance that dealers will be liquidity providers.
-In addition, limitations on the transfer of the Notes may be imposed under applicable federal, state, and territorial securities laws.
+Dealers may be liquidity providers, and there may be a secondary market in the Notes; however, there is no assurance that dealers will be liquidity providers or that a secondary market in the Notes will develop.
+In addition, limitations on the transfer of the Notes may be imposed under applicable federal and state securities laws.
 As a result, there is no trading market for the Notes at present.
 Investors should therefore consider the Notes as an investment to be held until maturity.